 Oregon State University Precollege Programs sponsors Expeditions which has been developed with guidance from an advisory board of OSU personnel, public school staff, area TAG specialists, and parents.

-The half-day morning sessions are held in a Corvallis Public School.
-Classes meet for ten days, Mondays-Fridays, July 8-19, 2012, 8:45 a.m. to noon.
+The half-day morning sessions are held at Linus Pauling Middle School.
+Classes meet for ten days, Mondays-Fridays, July 6-17, 2015, 8:45 a.m. to noon.
 Program participants explore and receive instruction in areas of interest not usually available to them during the regular school year.

 Expeditions participants attend three hours of classes each morning.
 Students select courses from a proposed list of courses that will be available in early April.
 A partial listing of possible course offerings includes:

 Engineering, Marimbas, Math, Marvelous Machines, Spanish